dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 234    PART 3  Programming Concepts

 If you use an object variable (as described in the preceding section), you can declare the variable as a particular object type.
-Here’s an example:
+Here's an example:

 Dim Rate as Range